enewhuis/liquibook/README.md

 $ make all
 </pre>

-If you don't have readlink, set the $LIQUIBOOK_ROOT environment variable before running env.sh

 ## Windows Build Notes

 Use the following commands to set up the build environment and create Visual Studio project and solution files.
 Note if you are using MinGW or other linux-on-Windows techniques, follow the Linux instructions; however, OCI does not normally test this.